adospace/reactorui-maui-docs/getting-started.md

 MauiReactor hot reload can work in two different modes: **Simple** and **Full**

 {% hint style="info" %}
-**Simple Mode (Default)**: This allows you to hot-reload the app as you can edit/save changes to the project.
-It's faster than Full Mode because uses in-memory compilation but has some drawbacks:
+**Simple Mode (Default)**: This allows you to hot-reload the app as you save changes to the project.
+It's faster than Full Mode because it uses in-memory compilation but has some drawbacks:

 1\) Debugging is not supported: so for example, if you set a breakpoint it will not be hit after you hot-reload the app.\
 2\) It's unable to build XAML files; so if you're planning to link XAML files for resources (like styles, brushes, etc) you may need to switch to the Full mode.